HiThink-Research/MME-Finance/README.md

 ## 📢 News
 - 🚀 [11/05/2024] We released <strong>MME-Finance</strong> benchmark, a bilingual multimodal benchmark in financial domain.
+- 🚀 [01/08/2024] We have released all samples in both English and Chinese.

 ## 💡 Highlights
 - 🔥 <strong>Bilingual multimodal financial benchmark:</strong> MME-Finance is the first Bilingual multimodal financial benchmark which comprises 1,171 English and 1,103 Chinese open-ended questions, covering diverse financial image types and various multimodal capabilities.